Flowm/polverine/POLVERINE_FULL_MQTT_DEMO/README.md

 #### Bosch BMV080 SDK
-Unzip the downloaded BMV080 SDK file and move the SDK's folder into the ../deps/bosch-sensortec/ folder, and rename it as: "BMV080-SDK", and the folder "BMV080-SDK" should have the following subfolders and/or files:
+1) Unzip the downloaded BMV080 SDK file
+2) move the SDK's folder into the ../deps/bosch-sensortec/ folder
+3) and rename it as: "BMV080-SDK"

+The folder "BMV080-SDK" should have the following subfolders and/or files:

-"CHANGELOG.md  LICENSE.md  README.md  api  api_examples"
+- CHANGELOG.md
+- LICENSE.md
+- README.md
+- api
+- api_examples"

 #### Bosch BME690 BSEC Library
-Unzip the downloaded BSEC Library file and move the library's folder into the ../deps/bosch-sensortec/ folder, and rename it as: "bsec_library_v3.x", and the folder "bsec_library_v3.x" should have at least the following subfolders and/or files:
+1) Unzip the downloaded BSEC Library file
+2) move the library's folder into the ../deps/bosch-sensortec/ folder
+3) and rename it as: "bsec_library_v3.x"

+The folder "bsec_library_v3.x" should have at least the following subfolders and/or files:

+- algo
-"algo   examples    ..."
+- examples

 ### Firmware Customization